LimbuSunil2058/Zomato_Data_Analysis_Project/README.md

 Key Findings:
   1. Online Order Preference
-    * A large number of restaurants offer online ordering.
-    * Restaurants with online ordering options tend to attract more customers.
+    i.
+A large number of restaurants offer online ordering. ii.
+Restaurants with online ordering options tend to attract more customers.
   2. Table Booking Trends
     * Not all restaurants offer table booking.
     * However, restaurants with table booking tend to receive more attention from customers, especially for dine-in.